RDF-Molecules/sim_service/README.md

 The path of the RDF graph has to be configured before using the service, there are two ways of configuring the service:

 1. Configuration file:
-In application.config configure either two datasets or just one dataset containing the RDF Molecules of data.
+⋅⋅⋅In application.config configure either two datasets or just one dataset containing the RDF Molecules of data.
 The datasets will be loaded in the services at starting time.

 ```
 similarity.function {